Wahyu213/Wahyu213/README.md

 - 🐋 Heroku Power User 💪
 - 🔥 Pyrogram and 🔥 Telethon
 - I put mostly of my focus on Python
-- I put mostly of my focus on Python
 - My Everyday usage is based on: .py .php .sh